prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

 Following this, you should be able to see your code on your repository.

-> <NoteTitle>Shortcut</NoteTitle>
->
-> You can just use [https://github.com/prancer-io/prancer-docker-tutorial](https://github.com/prancer-io/prancer-docker-tutorial) if you want, it contains exactly the same thing.

 # Run the tests

+Before running the tests, we'll need a **MongoDB** server.
+If you are using your own and properly updated the configuration files, perfect.
+On the other hand, if you need a server, the best solution is to just start one in a **Docker** container.
+Skip the next step if you already have a server that is reachable.

+## Starting a MongoDB in a docker container

+Starting a **MongoDB** server is easy but because you want to have multiple containers communicating, you'll need to create a network to link both of them together.

+    docker network create prancer

+Then we can start the MongoDB server in that network:

+    docker run -d --name prancer-mongodb-server -it --network prancer mongo

+Now that you have a docker container with **MongoDB** running in it, you can add, to your next docker command line, the network, using:

+    docker ... --network prancer ...

+And you can set the `dburl` in your configuration file to:

+    dburl=mongodb://prancer-mongodb-server:27017/validator

+Thats it!

+## Running a Prancer test

-Once you are ready to execute your tests, you can run the following command to start a snapshot and a testing phase:
+Once you are ready to execute your tests, you can run the following command to start a snapshot and a testing phase.
+If you are using a connected container for **MongoDB**, add the `--network prancer` argument to it before the `prancer` image name.

+    docker run --rm -it -v "$(pwd)/tests/prancer/project:/prancer/project" prancer prancer git
+    # or
-    docker run --rm -it -v "$(pwd)/tests/prancer/project:/prancer/project" prancer bash -c "service mongodb restart && prancer git"
+    docker run --rm -it -v "$(pwd)/tests/prancer/project:/prancer/project" --network prancer prancer prancer git

 Let's deconstruct this to understand each part: